azure-ad-b2c/samples/policies/signin-signup-typingdna/readme.md

 - Azure AD B2C now has the typing pattern within the claimbag when the user submits their credentials.
 It must call an API (yours) to pass this data to the TypingDNA REST API endpoint.
 This API is included in the sample (TypingDNA-API-Interface).
 At sign up, the [Check User](https://api.typingdna.com/index.html#api-API_Services-GetUser) endpoint is called to confirm the user does not exist.
 Then the [Save Pattern](https://api.typingdna.com/index.html#api-API_Services-saveUserPattern) endpoint is called to save the users first typing pattern.

+> Note: All calls to the TypingDNA REST API endpoint send a UserId.
+This must be a hashed value.
+Azure AD B2C uses the `HashObjectIdWithEmail` claims transformation to hash the email with a random salt and secret.

-This is modelled with validationTechnicalProfiles within `LocalAccountSignUpWithLogonEmail-TDNA`:
+The REST API calls are modelled with validationTechnicalProfiles within `LocalAccountSignUpWithLogonEmail-TDNA`:
 ```xml
 <ValidationTechnicalProfiles>
     <ValidationTechnicalProfile ReferenceId="AAD-UserWriteUsingLogonEmail-TDNA" />